upendrak/docker-webinar-1/demo-1.md

             megahit --12 ecoli_ref-5m-trim.pe.fq.gz \
             -r ecoli_ref-5m-trim.se.fq.gz -o ecoli -t 4
 ```
-If the tool's container produced outputs in that host's scratch directory (`ecoli` in this case), then your tool is ready for installation in DE.
+If the tool's container produced outputs in that host's scratch directory (`ecoli` in this case), then your tool is working.

 <a href="#top" class="top" id="table-of-contents">Top</a>